 These thermal springs had been used by locals even at the time of Ottoman rule in the 16th century, and the village had been initially called Abbas Tuman.
 By the mid 19th century, it had developed into a little townlet, by then called Abastuman, with a few outdoor tubs and pools as well as a number of guest houses to accommodate visitors, all nestled in the narrow mountain valley of the Otskhe River.
 Recognizing its potential medicinal value, the imperial family purchased land at the springs with the assistance of Grand Duke Michael Nikolaevich himself.
 Maria Feodorovna arrived there with her son and a collection of servants, in 1891, to oversee the construction of two luxurious mansions, for both winter and summer seasons, each on either side of the river.
 And the construction of the residences and a health spa for the grand duke continued in stages until 1895.

 The intrepid British traveler H.F.B.
-Lynch, (Link), was traveling a southerly route from Kutais, through Zikari Pass toward Akhaltsykh and Akhalkalaki, when he by chance found young Grand Duke George already living in Abastuman in 1893.
-The British travelers normally pitched tents for the night but chose instead, a crowded hotel as they were invited to join the grand duke's evening party for dinner.
+Lynch, whose story has been covered elsewhere on this website (Link), was traveling a southerly route from Kutais, through Zikari Pass toward Akhaltsykh and Akhalkalaki, when he by chance found young Grand Duke George already living in Abastuman in 1893.
+The British travelers normally pitched tents for the night but chose instead, a crowded hotel in the village, as they were invited to later join the grand duke's evening party for dinner.
 The host and guests all spoke perfect English and Harry Lynch would have undoubtedly spoken of the spectacular vistas the travelers had just experienced at the Zikari Summit, the views he was moved to immortalize in two of his own equally spectacular watercolours.

 H.F.B Lynch wrote about the encounter giving readers a glimpse of what appeared to be a comfortable existence in this otherwise remote alpine wilderness, where the grand duke was enjoying all the amenities of privileged country living.
 But little could he have known that he and his fellow travelers had spent the evening with the future heir apparent of the Russian monarchy.
 (Link)